GOATDreamTeam/ProjectNotes/Day04.md

 - Seedlinks
 - Flower-buds
 - Encyclopedia Botanica
--

 - ### Corny sayings we can put in the app if we want:
-    - Inspiration keywords: Green House, Propogate, Grow a Damn, Horticulture, thorn hub (lol)
+    - Inspiration keywords: Green House, Propogate, Grow a Damn(Tyler Thrasher), Horticulture, thorn hub (lol)
     - Rate this app (Lichen this app?
 Rate us on Google Play )
     - Lettuce Begin
     - Just wait, thistle be great (loading screen)